The 13th GIO Roundtable

 11:20 – 11:35

-Data sharing: Establishing data sharing standards to promote global data industry development
+Data sharing: Establishing data sharing standards to promote global industry development

 Thorsten HuelsmannIDSA